Roshith93/100-days-of-code/r2-log.md

 ### DAY 27 - JAN 27 2019

 **Today's Progreess** - Working on the order page of Burger Builder app.
 Learned how to convert an object into an array, to map over the elements.

+### DAY 28 - JAN 28 2019

+**Today's Progreess** Created the reusable modal and buttons for order confirmation in the burger builder react app.